bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 ## How Placement is Decided

 Bodo DataFrames uses a dynamic programming-based algorithm, whose goal is to minimize latency, in conjunction with a cost-model to determine which plan nodes should be run on CPU or GPU.
 Currently, only some of plan node types have a GPU implementation and can be run on GPU.
 In addition, this algorithm uses the relative speed of the CPUs and GPUs in the system for each node type as well as the expected transfer times between CPU and GPU for each pair of plan nodes to determine which nodes should run on CPU or GPU.
 When adjacent nodes in the plan are run on different device types, Bodo automatically inserts transfers between host and device as needed.
+The first time BODO_GPU is enabled, Bodo will run a small number of example operators on CPU and GPU to determine their relative speeds and these statistics are later used to estimate execution time for operators on CPU and GPU.

 ## Checking Placement